 How wamo can help

-If you want to open a business in Estonia, getting a business account with wamo is a good move.
-You can open a business account without having to go to Estonia.
+If you have a business in Estonia, getting a business account with wamo can be a good move.
+You can open a business account without having to go to any physical branch.

 Open your account easily with an online application that takes only 10 minutes.
 Discover the convenience of keeping track of all your finances in one app.
 Download wamo app from Google Play or App Store today.
 Why not get going?